- Both are pronouns;

 We use 'anybody' when we are speaking to a group of people or when there is no known person to refer to.

 'Somebody' is more specific than 'anybody'.
-When we use 'anybody' we don't have any particular person in mind and we have no idea who that person can be.
-But when we use 'somebody' in some contexts we may imply a named person, but the actual name is omitted or unknown.
+Using 'anybody', we don't have any particular person in mind and we have no idea who that person can be.
+But when we use 'somebody' in some contexts, we may know the name of the person, but we omit his/her actual name.

 The speaker uses the word 'somebody' to speak about a person without identifying them.